ayushkp542-pixel/Number-Analyser/readme.md

-#These are one of my very first projects using functions in C language.
+#These are few of my very first projects using functions in C language.
 #Just made these to brush up my concepts and hosting it to brush up git.